RayyanWaseem1/Quantized-Machine-Learning-Algorithms-for-Stock-Prediction/README.md

 Feature engineering steps were tailored to each model
 class:

-#### For all models, daily return was calculated as the
-percentage change in closing price.
-Rolling indicators such as the 5-, 10-, and 20-day moving averages
-(MA5, MA10, MA20), and 20-day volatility were
+* For all models, daily return was calculated as the percentage change in closing price.
+Rolling indicators such as the 5-, 10-, and 20-day moving averages (MA5, MA10, MA20), and 20-day volatility were added.
-added
+* The random forest model included additional technical indicators, such as Relative Strength Index (RSI) and Moving Average Convergence Divergence (MACD) to enhance nonlinear pattern detection.

+The target variable was binary: 1 if the next day’s return was positive, and 0 otherwise.
+Data was cleaned to remove rows with missing values due to rolling calculations.
+For each ticker, an 80/20 time-series split was applied, preserving temporal structu